List of BanG Dream! characters: Sakiko Togawa

 Sakiko Togawa (豊川 祥子, Togawa Sakiko), also known as Oblivionis (オブリビオニス, Oburibionisu) after the lunar mare Lacus Oblivionis, is the keyboardist, composer, leader, and founder of the band.
 She is a first-year student in Haneoka Girls' High School and a talented pianist since youth.
 She has an outwardly harsh personality, stemming from her difficult family situation, as they were affluent before the passing of Sakiko's mother during her middle school years.
 Her father went into bankruptcy after he took responsibility for a fraud case with a loss of at his father-in-law's conglomerate, the Togawa Group, leading to him being disowned and becoming an alcoholic, prompting Sakiko to take care of him instead of staying with her grandfather.

-In her middle school years at Tsukinomori Girls' Academy, she was the founder of Crychic after being inspired by a performance by Morfonica at a school event, serving as its leader, composer and keyboardist.
-After their first and only live performance, she suddenly announced that she would be quitting the band due to her decision to take care of her father and settle his debt; however, she did not elaborate on her reason to the rest of the band, with Mutsumi the only member who knew about her situation.
-This event caused significant feuds between Taki and Sakiko, and she was also responsible for Tomori's trauma and retreat inward after opening up and Soyo's insistence in reviving the band.
-She later witnesses MyGO!!!!!'s live performance at RiNG where they play "Haruhikage", leading to her coming to realize that there is no point in trying to revive Crychic and playing a key role behind her decision to form Ave Mujica as a response.

-After Ave Mujica's breakup due to Mutsumi's issues with Mortis during their nationwide tour, she blames herself and attempts to reconcile with her and the rest of Crychic.
-At the prompting of Anon, Crychic gets together for one final performance at RiNG and they attempt to reach closure with Sakiko trying to repair her relationship with Mutsumi and deal with Mortis.

 She is voiced by Kanon Takao.

 Mugendai Mewtype

 Mugendai Mewtype (夢限大 みゅーたいぷ, Mugendai Myūtaipu) also known as "Yumemita" is an all-girl virtual band.
 The band consists of five female Vtubers.
 Unlike all the other bands in the franchise, it is the only band to lack a bassist and drummer.
-The band members are also uniquely heavily involved in the production of their music.
+Uniquely, the band members are also heavily involved in the production of their music.

-The identities of the voice actresses are still unknown, with each member obscuring their face during live concerts and photos.
+Mugendai Mewtype's members obscured their faces during live concerts and photos until their 4th live, when they fully revealed their faces.
 The members do not appear in the BanG!
 Dream universe, and outside of normal band activities they livestream and conduct Vtuber activities individually and as a group.